 Controversy in marketing, and how to judge a political brand campaign

 Unavoidably connected to political, social and cultural debates taking place in the outside world, marketing plays a role in shaping conversations through its content and brand associations.
-However, being in on the discussion brings the potential for controversy, as brands grapple with reading the public mood and weighing the value of their role as an influencer against the safety of non-alignment with a cause.
+However, being in on the discussion brings the potential for controversy.
+Brands must grapple with reading the public mood and weighing the value of their role as an influencer against the safety of non-alignment with a cause.